Sonography Postmenopausal Assessment, Protocols, and Interpretation

 Enhancing Healthcare Team Outcomes

 Pelvic ultrasound in the postmenopausal female is the imaging study of choice to evaluate the uterus, endometrium, cervix, and adnexa.
-It is important to recognize when a pelvic ultrasound should be performed in a postmenopausal patient.
+It is important to recognize when a pelvic ultrasound should be performed on a those who are postmenopausal.
 Knowing the indications for a pelvic ultrasound and how to interpret the imaging findings can improve patient outcomes.
 For the sonographer performing the ultrasound, it is important to have the proper technique to evaluate possible pathologies fully.

 Media